Getting started in Early Intervention as an Occupational Therapist

 Check out all the amazing Therapy Village membership benefits here!

-The second option to gain mentorship through Growing Little Brains is through our newly-created 6-week group mentorship opportunity.
-This is specifically for new-to-the-field Occupational Therapy professionals or new graduate OTPs looking to land an EI job.
+The second option to gain mentorship through Growing Little Brains is through our 6-week small group mentorship opportunity, Early Intervention Bootcamp.
+This is specifically for new-to-Early Intervention Occupational Therapists who just recently transitioned from another practice setting or who are newly graduated OTPs.
 In just 6 weeks, this experience will transform you from a newbie to a confident Early Intervention OTP through weekly lessons and weekly online group calls to apply this knowledge to your caseload.

-Find out more about this 6-week group mentorship opportunity here!
+Find out more about Early Intervention Bootcamp here!

 Looking for Early Intervention related CEU’s instead?